This is a weekly newsletter about how culture and technology intersect. To receive this newsletter in your inbox each week, subscribe here:

 Lil Nas X manifested his rise.
 His success was meticulously planned—the proof is public, strewn across the internet in his tweets and memes and Reddit posts.

 Most people underestimated Lil Nas X and expected him to be a one-hit wonder, but he made sure to firmly embed himself in pop culture.
 In March 2021, he again took the world by storm with “Montero (Call Me By Your Name)”—a song that debuted at #1 and that, to use the technical term, is an absolute banger.

 The “Montero (Call Me By Your Name)” video was manufactured for virality.
-The basic premise is that Lil Nas X, portraying Eve in the Garden of Eden, is seduced by the snake and then punished for his sins by being killed by a butt plug (yes, really).
+The basic premise is that Lil Nas X, portraying Eve in the Garden of Eden, is seduced by the snake and then killed for his sins.
 He then takes a stripper pole down to Hell, where he lap dances on Satan before murdering Satan and taking his crown.

 The song and video, predictably, sparked outrage from the Catholic Church, ensuring free media coverage for days and keeping Lil Nas X firmly in the zeitgeist.
 During the controversy, the singer tweeted and memed non-stop, delighted that a song he wrote about gay sex had made it to #1 and pissed off religious conservatives.

 He even managed to get sued by Nike for his “Satan Shoes”.
 The Satan shoes were made in collaboration with MSCHF and were said to contain a drop of real human blood.
 (The blood was apparently provided by members of the art collective, who said, “We love to sacrifice for our art.”)
 In under a minute, 666 pairs of the shoes sold for $1,018 each—a reference to the Bible passage Luke 10:18 that reads, “I saw Satan fall like lightning from heaven.”